shriram-c253/TDAAProject/Results.md

 |1000|4|26766.12500000000000000000|3|.16795229375000000000|.06065281691464820935|

 ## Comparing the performance of Kruskal's, Prim's and bMST Algorithms
+This test was performed on the dataset `omega-weighted`.

-A variety of graphs with sizes ranging from 100 to 1000 and of varying density were considered.
+A variety of graphs with varied sizes and varying density were considered along with their perturbations.
 The performance of the bMST algorithm was compared with the Kruskal's and Prim's algorithms on the basis of total edge weight and execution time.
 The results are summarized as follows:

 # Runtime